Unarelith/OpenMiner/docs/lua-api-block.md

 Makes a single mesh with all the connected blocks of the same type in a chunk.

 It will be rendered without back-face culling (this is why you can see water surface while being inside).

+### `multibox`

+Used to draw multiple boxes.

+NOTE: Ambient occlusion is currently broken with this draw type.

+See `multibox` attribute.

 ### `solid`